sivakov512/python-markdown-full-yaml-metadata/README.md

 ## Python versions compatibility

-This plugin tested with python versions 3.5 and 3.6.
+This plugin tested with python versions 3.5, 3.4 and 3.6.

-It can work with python 3.4 also, if you install [typing](https://pypi.python.org/pypi/typing)
+For python 3.4 also you must install [typing](https://pypi.python.org/pypi/typing)